-This category generally applies to interest-bearing loans and borrowings.
-For more information, refer to Note 18.
+This category generally applies to interest-bearing loans and borrowings, trade and other payables and lease liabilities.

 Derecognition

 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.

 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
 The difference in the respective carrying amounts is recognised in the statement of profit or loss.